 It's easy to guess wrong as you try to mix the color you want, especially since the strength or transparency of the colors people save in our mixed-ink containers is quite variable, but I encourage you to utilize these saved colors when you can, so we don't become completely overrun with mixed inks.
-The black and white test strips help you get an idea how the color will look on white paper as well as over dark colors.
+Testing your color on something out of our scrap pile will help you get an idea how the color will look on white paper as well as over dark colors.
 If you have mixed a good quantity of ink but the color's not right yet, please, take a second bowl.
 Put in just some of what's in the first bowl, and add what you need to get the shade you want.
 Working in my studio, I have a tendency to overcorrect, and then am glad to have what's left in the first bowl to add back in to the second.
 Also, because of our space limitations at class, it's best to mix plenty for what you need, but not a whole lot more.